Large Electron Model: A Universal Ground State Predictor: Results

+The open shell cases, \(N=7\) and \(N=9\), behave differently from the closed shell counterpart.
+For \(N=7\), the noninteracting ground state has a fourfold degeneracy with \(L=\pm 1,\pm 3\), arising from the $7$th electron occupying the fourth harmonic oscillator shell.
+At weak finite coupling, this degeneracy is lifted according to the ``modified Hund second rule'' for circular quantum dots, which favors occupation of the largest \(|l|\) orbitals within a partially filled shell after the spin sector has been fixed~\cite{ghosal2007incipient,fadon2025interaction}.
+Since the calculation is fully spin polarized, this rule selects the \(L=\pm 3\) manifold rather than the \(L=\pm 1\) manifold.
+Consistent with this expectation, the predicted densities at \(\lambda=3.0,5.0,7.0\) exhibit a sixfold angular structure, as expected for a linear combination of the \(L=+3\) and \(L=-3\) ground states that are exactly degenerate due to time-reversal symmetry.
+At stronger interaction, the same sixfold structure connects smoothly to the Wigner molecule regime, where seven repelling electrons form the classical \(1+6\) arrangement in a circular trap \cite{yannouleas1999spontaneous,rontani2006Full,reimann2002electronic,mitroy2013theory,sheikh2021symmetry}.

+The \(N=9\) case provides the particle hole counterpart within the same shell.
+Now, the modified Hund second rule first fills the \(l=+3\) and \(l=-3\) orbitals, leaving the remaining electron in either the \(l=+1\) or \(l=-1\) orbital.
+The predicted \(N=9\) densities thus correctly display the twofold structure, demonstrating the network's ability to predict the correct angular momentum sector $L=\pm 1$ despite never being optimized for a system with that angular momentum structure.
+We detail further the precise angular momentum decomposition of each wavefunction illustrated in Fig.~\ref{fig:densities} in the supplemental material~\cite{supplementary}.

-These density plots are a stringent wavefunction-level check: \(n(\mathbf{r})\) is a direct functional of \(|\Psi|^2\), so reproducing the correct symmetry patterns and correlation-driven features across \(\lambda\) and across distinct \(N\) sectors indicates that the foundation model is learning the full landscape of ground-state wavefunctions in parameter space.
-Minor deviations do exist, which is expected when training targets energy alone, yet these deviations are mostly too small to even be observable.
-The qualitative and quantitative structure is faithful across particle number and coupling, highlighting the predictive power of the \textit{Large-Electron Model}.
-With only a few training instances, it recovers the correct symmetry physics and correlation-induced reorganization of the interacting ground state.
+Since \(n(\mathbf{r})\) is a direct functional of \(|\Psi|^2\), these density plots are a stringent wavefunction-level check.
+Reproducing the correct symmetry patterns and correlation-driven features across both \(\lambda\) and \(N\) sectors provides evidence that the foundation model is learning the full landscape of ground-state wavefunctions in parameter space.
+Minor deviations do exist, which is expected when optimizing over energy alone, yet the qualitative and quantitative structure is faithful across unseen particle number and interaction strength, demonstrating the network's ability to predict wavefunction structure it had never learned directly, and highlighting the predictive power of the \textit{LEM}.
+With only a few instances during learning, it captures the correct symmetry physics and correlation-induced reorganization of the interacting ground states.